Jennifer Strauss

-Jennifer Strauss was born in Heywood, Victoria and educated at various boarding schools and Melbourne University.
+Jennifer Strauss AM (born 30 January 1933) is one of Australia's pre-eminent contemporary Australian poets, an academic, and pioneer of women's rights.
 Working in academia she has published several books of criticism and literary autobiography as well as editing anthologies and several volumes of her own poetry.
-The current president of the Australian Federation of University Women Strauss is also an Honorary Senior Research Fellow in the Department of English at Monash University.
+Strauss is a recipient of the Christopher Brennan Award amongst others.